nosas/blog/keras_tuner_tensorboard/article.md

 #### Upper distribution of hyperparameters

 Filtering the data and dropping a few columns can help remove the clutter and clarify the trends.
-The light green box in the image below shows parallel coordinates filtered by the validation loss metric.
+The light green box in the image below highlights parallel coordinates by the validation loss metric.
 The only colored lines we should see are the ones with a validation loss below 0.75.

 Of the 99 trials, the bluest lines are most commonly seen stemming from `dropout_1_rate` values of <0.2.